ChaitanyaBhat/ChaitanyaBhat/README.md

 🛠️ JOB-RELATED SKILLS:

-    • Good knowledge of Linux and Windows O.S.
+    • Good knowledge of Linux and Windows
-    • Usage of the Remote Support software as (AnyDesk and Teamviewer)
+    • Usage of the Remote Support software like AnyDesk and Teamviewer
     • Good knowledge of the following programming language: Python, Java Script
     • Solid knowledge of MySql and Sequelize

-🏢 ORGANISATIONAL / COMMUNICATION SKILLS:
+🏢 ORGANIZATIONAL SKILLS:

     • Ability to plan, schedule and handle​ the work-load
     • Team work, communicate effectively and work together to achieve a common goal